 Fluorescence in situ hybridization (FISH) is a type of cytogenetic test that uses special fluorescent dyes to spot specific chromosome changes in Ewing tumors.
 FISH can find most chromosome changes (such as translocations) that are visible under a microscope in standard cytogenetic tests, as well as some changes too small to be seen with usual cytogenetic testing.

 FISH can be used to look for specific changes in chromosomes.
-It can be used on blood or bone marrow samples.
 It is very accurate and can usually provide results within a couple of days.

 Reverse transcription polymerase chain reaction (RT-PCR)

 This test is another way to find translocations in tumor cells to confirm the type of tumor.
 RT-PCR is a very sensitive test that is often able to detect very small numbers of cells with translocations, which wouldn’t be detected by cytogenetics.